Innsbruck in Winter

 • Snowshoeing: Snowshoe hikes are a great way to experience the winter landscapes, perfect for nature lovers.

-• Ice Skating: There are several ice rinks in the city, and at Olympiaworld, visitors can enjoy public ice skating or watch ice hockey matches.
+• Ice skating: There are several ice rinks in the city.
+At Olympiaworld, visitors can enjoy ice skating themselves or watch ice hockey matches.

 This might also be interesting